rootfs/rootfs.github.com/_posts/2015-2-17-iSCSI-Kubernetes.md

     # git clone -b iscsi-pd-merge https://github.com/rootfs/kubernetes

-then build and install on the Kubernetes node.
+then build and install on the Kubernetes master and node.

 Install iSCSI initiator on the node: